GabLeRoux/gableroux.com/_posts/2015-09-09-python-interpreter-autocomplete.md

 export PYTHONSTARTUP=~/.pythonrc
 {% endhighlight %}

-You can also run this directly in your shell if you want to test before editing your rc file.
+You can also run this directly in your shell if you want to test before editing your `rc`` file.

-That's it, fire up a terminal, run `python` again and enjoy autocompletion with tab.
+That's it, fire up a terminal, run `python` again and enjoy autocompletion with when you hit `tab` key :D

 ![pythonrc terminal example](/images/python-interpreter-autocompletion.png)